 Massey Ferguson Sports Club

-Irrigation is a key management tool so it will be a case of watering little and often when you can.
-Crickets clubs who do not have any water at all are often left in the lap of the gods.
-The use of covers or groundsheets to help protect pitches will increase the moisture content providing they are not left on to long.
+With the drying winds, irrigation is a key management tool, so it will be a case of watering little and often when you can.
+Cricket clubs who do not have any water at all are often left in the lap of the gods.
+The use of covers or groundsheets to help protect pitches will increase the moisture content, providing they are not left on too long.
 Facilities that do not have or use pitch covers will also be more vulnerable to the changing weather.

 Evapotranspiration rates should begin to rise in the coming month, initiating the need to begin watering your facilities.
 The combined water loss from both the plant and soil surfaces will now be rising due to the warmer weather.
 Watering will be essential for wicket repairs and preparation.
 Irrigate uniformly and ensure the right amount is applied.